 if command -v nvim

-That command -v thing checks if nvim is available.
-But then if it is, it prints the path to nvim, /usr/bin/nvim, which is slightly confusing every time I see it.
-So the magical world of internet told me I could try appending >/dev/null 2>&1 to the end of the check.
-I don't know what each part of it does, something about not mashing standard error into standard out, but it sends the output into oblivion aka /dev/null[2] which is good enough for me!
-So that line became
+to the end of the check.
+I don't know what each part of it does, something about not mashing standard error into standard out, but it sends the output into oblivion aka /dev/null

 if command -v nvim >/dev/null 2>&1

-I don't really know what /dev/null is, except that it is oblivion.
+is, except that it is oblivion.
 It is where perfectly useless information goes to die, get swept away and cleaned up, and not be accessed or accessible.

 The next improvement brought the thought generator closer to that from which is was inspired.
-Since the original script goes through all of git add + commit + push, I wanted a little taste of that, but with the safety that comes with not pushing things to production automatically every time...since that is a little beyond my comfort level, as a mini control freak. 😛
+Since the original script goes through all of git add + commit + push, I wanted a little taste of that, but with the safety that comes with not pushing things to production automatically every time...since that is a little beyond my comfort level, as a mini control freak. đ

 For the thought generator: